Nautilus’s /concepts/custom_data/ page describes the framework’s internal

 options (per nautilus-data.md):

-- (a) Serialize as JSON string in one column.
+(a) Serialize as JSON string in one column.
 Easy.
 Loses

-query-ability via DataFusion
+query-ability via DataFusion where= predicates.

-where=predicates. - (b) 78 separate Arrow columns.
+(b) 78 separate Arrow columns.
 Clean.
-Rigid - adding a feature requires a schema migration.
+Rigid - adding a feature

 Recommendation for spike: (a) JSON string column.
-If we need DataFusion filtering on individual features post-spike, migrate to (b) with a versioned class name.
+If we need

 MetaProb - secondary classifier output

-Extension point: @customdataclass, published by a MetaGateActor
+Extension point:@customdataclass, published by a MetaGateActor

 that subscribes to ScoreUpdate.